microsoft/azure-health-data-services-workshop/Challenge-06 - Research Azure Data Analytics/Readme.md

 + Data Visualization and BI

 ## Background
 To improve Flu vaccine rates, health systems need to understand what factors influence the Flu vaccination rates.
-In this challenge you will explore the effect of gender or age on patients' recieving the Flu shot or not and visually explore geographic vaccination rates.
+In this challenge you will explore the effect of gender or age on patients' receiving the Flu shot or not and visually explore geographic vaccination rates.

 ## 1. Data Analysis and Statistical Modeling
 Discover if gender or age has an effect on completion of a Flu shot